strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

     OPTIONS:
       ENABLE_MID: True

 When the ``ENABLE_MID`` option is enabled, StrictDoc automatically generates MID fields whenever the document is written back to the file system.
 On the web server, MIDs are generated automatically when a document, section, or requirement is saved.
-In the command-line interface, the generation of ``MID`` can be initiated with a ``passthrough`` command.
-Executing ``strictdoc passthrough`` on a document with ``ENABLE_MID: True`` results in all nodes having auto-generated MIDs.
+In the command-line interface, the generation of ``MID`` can be initiated with a ``export`` command.
+Executing ``strictdoc export --formats sdoc`` on a document with ``ENABLE_MID: True`` results in all nodes having auto-generated MIDs.
 Implementing the ENABLE_MID option on a per-document basis allows for the integration of MID-enabled documents alongside third-party documents where the MID feature may not be necessary or desired.

 Machine identifiers (MIDs) differ from and do not replace unique identifiers (UIDs).
 A requirement, section, or document node may have both ``MID`` and ``UID`` fields defined.
 For example: